 Bring in a human factor at all customer touchpoints and be humane.
 Already, companies in tech have been stepping up to the task by investing in technology to add robustness, speed, and agility future disruptors.
-Harvard Business Review urges businesses to stay present to what is actually happening now, rather than worrying about what may happen to your business in the future.
-No one claims it is an easy thing to do, but if past experience is anything to go by, people will remember the kind brands and want to reciprocate.
+Harvard Business Review urges businesses to stay present to what is happening now rather than worrying about what may happen to your business in the future.
+No one claims it is easy, but if past experience is anything to go by, people will remember the kind brands and want to reciprocate.

 Plan CX strategies for the Post-COVID world

 At some point, the COVID will be gone for good.
 But the changed consumer habits are more likely to stay.
-Already, a 55 percent increase has been noted in consumers intending to shift to online grocery shopping permanently.
+Already, a 55 percent increase has been noted in consumers intending to permanently shift to online grocery shopping.

-Keep your customers at the center of everything you do and offer them meaningful real value solutions.
-If you do it right, you can emerge out of this crisis as a trusted, reliable brand worth doing business with.
+Keep your customers at the center of everything you do and offer them meaningful real, value solutions.
+If you do it right, you can emerge from this crisis as a trusted, reliable brand worth doing business with.
 What more can we need!